Mexican Revolution: End of the Porfiriato: November 1910 – May 1911

 On 5 October 1910, Madero issued a "letter from jail", known as the Plan de San Luis Potosí, with its main slogan Sufragio Efectivo, No Re-elección ("effective voting, no re-election").
 It declared the Díaz presidency illegal and called for a revolt against him, starting on 20 November 1910.
 Madero's political plan did not outline a major socioeconomic revolution but offered hopes of change for many disadvantaged Mexicans.
-The plan was very strongly opposed to militarism in Mexico as it was constituted under Díaz, calling on Federal Army generals to resign before true democracy could prevail in Mexico.
+The plan strongly opposed militarism in Mexico as it was constituted under Díaz, calling on Federal Army generals to resign before true democracy could prevail in Mexico.
 Madero realized he needed a revolutionary armed force, enticing men to join with the promise of formal rank, and encouraged Federales to join the revolutionary forces with the promise of promotion.

-Madero's plan was aimed at fomenting a popular uprising against Díaz, but he also understood that the support of the United States and U.S. financiers would be of crucial importance in undermining the regime.
-The rich and powerful Madero family drew on its resources to make regime change possible, with Madero's brother Gustavo A. Madero hiring, in October 1910, the firm of Washington lawyer Sherburne Hopkins, the "world's best rigger of Latin-American revolutions", to encourage support in the U.S. A strategy to discredit Díaz with U.S. business and the U.S. government achieved some success, with Standard Oil representatives engaging in talks with Gustavo Madero.
-More importantly, the U.S. government "bent neutrality laws for the revolutionaries".
+Madero's plan was aimed at fomenting a popular uprising against Díaz, but he also understood that the support of the United States and American financiers would be of crucial importance in undermining the regime.
+The rich and powerful Madero family drew on its resources to make regime change possible, with Madero's brother Gustavo A. Madero hiring, in October 1910, the firm of Washington lawyer Sherburne Hopkins, the "world's best rigger of Latin-American revolutions", to encourage support in the U.S. A strategy to discredit Díaz with American business and the U.S. government achieved some success, with Standard Oil representatives engaging in talks with Gustavo Madero.
+More importantly, the American government "bent neutrality laws for the revolutionaries".

-In late 1910 revolutionary movements arose in response to Madero's Plan de San Luis Potosí, but their ultimate success was the result of the Federal Army's weakness and inability to suppress them.
+In late 1910, revolutionary movements arose in response to Madero's Plan de San Luis Potosí.
+Still, their ultimate success resulted from the Federal Army's weakness and inability to suppress them.
 Madero's vague promises of land reform attracted many peasants throughout the country.
-Spontaneous rebellions arose in which ordinary farm laborers, miners and other working-class Mexicans, along with much of the country's population of indigenous peoples, fought Díaz's forces, with some success.
+Spontaneous rebellions arose in which ordinary farm laborers, miners and other working-class Mexicans, along with much of the country's population of indigenous peoples, fought Díaz's forces with some success.
 Madero attracted the forces of rebel leaders such as Pascual Orozco, Pancho Villa, Emiliano Zapata, and Venustiano Carranza.
 A young and able revolutionary, Orozco—along with Chihuahua Governor Abraham González—formed a powerful military union in the north and, although they were not especially committed to Madero, took Mexicali and Chihuahua City.
 These victories encouraged alliances with other revolutionary leaders, including Villa.
 Against Madero's wishes, Orozco and Villa fought for and won Ciudad Juárez, bordering El Paso, Texas, on the south side of the Rio Grande.
-Madero's call to action had some unanticipated results, such as the Magonista rebellion of 1911 in Baja California.
+Madero's call to action had unanticipated results, such as the Magonista rebellion of 1911 in Baja California.